artsmia/artstories.md/art/coaci-inkstand.md

 Another lever moves two birds together for a kiss.

-## Hidden Illusions

-Perhaps the most exciting secret is a compartment etched with tromp l’oeil (French for an optical illusion that “fools the eye”).
-The imagery includes Coaci’s calling card with a picture of the ruined Temple of Venus (actually a bath) in Baia, Italy; Salvator Rosa’s drawing of an old warrior; a roscone (a stylized rosette commonly found on antique temples); and a musical score that may have been composed by Coaci himself.

 ## Hidden Functionality

 The Coaci Inkstand is, unbelievably, quite functional.
 The marble base also doubles as a desk.